-The most affordable, accessible and easiest way to understand the layout of a very confusing city, and get your interests addressed and visited is through a guided tour.
+Want an affordable, accessible and easy way to understand the layout of this very confusing city?
+Then get your interests addressed and visited is through a guided tour of Jerusalem.
 This way, families can pick which parts of Jerusalem might be of interest and then plan a tour accordingly.

 Tours throughout Jerusalem can be done via bus or foot or a combination.
 We did have a stroller with us, so try and remember these additions when booking a tour.
 Tell the tour operator if you have a wheel chair, stroller, or anything else that might make stairs or smaller alleyways with cobblestone difficult to traverse.
 Find out more: Visit TravelComposer.com.